0ld-h3ad/DarkMatters-Spring2019/README.md

 **Tuesday Apr 16, 10 AM**

 **Agenda:**
-  * Lecture on assigned reading - 45 mins
+  * Lecture on assigned reading - 1 hour
-  * Guest artist lecture by [Sondra Perry](http://sondraperry.com/) - 30 mins
-  * Q&A with Sondra - 15 mins
   * Break - 10 mins
+  * Small group discussion - 30 mins
-  * Group discussion - 1 hour
+  * Full group discussion - 1 hour
-  * **Field trip to Performance Space:** - [*A Wild Ass Beyond: ApocalypseRN*](https://performancespacenewyork.org/shows/a-wild-ass-beyond-apocalypsern/) Exhibition, 2:30 PM

 **Reading:** [Simone Browne, "B®anding Blackness"](/SimoneBrowne_3-BrandingBlackness.pdf) from [*Dark Matters: On the Surveillance of Blackness*](https://www.amazon.com/Dark-Matters-Surveillance-Simone-Browne/dp/0822359383)

 **Before Class:** Please submit a revised draft of your essay/images.
 We will design and develop these works into a zine that will be available during the showcase.

-## Week 7 - TBD ##
+## Week 7 - Intro to Carceral Capitalism ##
 **Tuesday Apr 23, 10 AM**

 **Agenda:**
   * Lecture on assigned reading - 1 hr
   * Break - 10 mins
-  * Small group discussion of writing assignment - 30 mins
+  * Small group discussion - 30 mins
   * Full group discussion - 1 hour

 **Reading:** [TBD]()